AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

 We also ask human judges to determine whether a generated result qualifies as a valid high-quality counterargument.
 While only 45\% of E2E generation results are considered valid, introducing CoT improves the outcomes, showing that decomposing complex goals is beneficial. $\text{Ours}_\text{w/o Refine}$ with discourse-driven actions achieves significantly better results, with almost 92\% of samples considered valid counterarguments, validating the effectiveness of incorporating discourse information into sequential actions.
 Interestingly, our full model with refinement scores approximately 87\% in validity, which is slightly lower than $\text{Ours}_\text{w/o Refine}$.
-The manual inspection reveals that, occasionally, the refinement process may introduce redundancies to the outputs and diminish overall readability, which we leave for future work.
+The manual inspection reveals that, occasionally, the refinement process may introduce redundancies to the outputs and diminish overall readability, thus leading to a reduced validity.
+However, incorporating the refinement module is useful for ensuring that the generated arguments maintain the correct stance (i.e., refuting the input) and overall coherence, as direct generation may not always guarantee this.
+Further improvements to the refinement module are left for future work.